JBaeza27/FishLogApp/README.md

 ```
 **(Optional) Step 6:**
 <br>
 Install [Postman](https://www.postman.com/downloads/) for testing and use @RequestMapping("/api/fish") with @GetMapping("/getAll") to see all fish caught.
-Enjoy the API!
+Enjoy the Rest API!
 <br>
 <br>
 <a><img src="https://github.com/user-attachments/assets/d1eb68c3-f137-4598-9208-d9b53801e7e9"></a>